 Maine is known for its beautiful landscapes, rocky coastline, lighthouses, lobster rolls, and of course, its pine trees.
 It’s no surprise then that Maine has been the inspiration for many songs over the years.

-First up, “King of the Road” is a classic song from the famous Roger Miller.
-This hit topped country charts for weeks and even broke into the top 5 pop hits of the 60s.
+First up we have “King Of The Road.”
+This is a classic song from the famous Roger Miller.
+This hit topped country charts for weeks and even broke into the top 5 pop hits of the ’60s.
 Miller’s deep voice pairs with his playful guitar playing and honky-tonk lyrics.

-The lyrics show a man on the move, taking midnight trains and working to afford small places to stay along the road.
+The song talks of a man on the move, taking midnight trains and working to afford small places to stay along the road.
 In this railroad song, Miller envisions the train’s destination as Bangor, Maine.
-Miller took inspiration for this song from a sign he saw that said “Trailer for Rent” and a hobo statuette he purchased at an airport.
+Miller took inspiration for this song from a sign he saw that said “Trailer For Rent” and a hobo statuette he purchased at an airport.

 This classic still holds up today, and it’s a fun song about Maine to begin.